Baking Hermann

 Kenyan Chapati are a beloved staple in Kenyan cuisine, renowned for their soft, flaky texture and rich flavour.
 This flatbread, with its origins in Indian cuisine, has been warmly embraced and adapted by Kenyan cooks, making it a common accompaniment to various dishes such as stews, curries, and vegetables.
 The preparation of chapati involves kneading dough made from wheat flour, water and oil, which is then rolled into thin layers and cooked on a hot griddle until golden brown.

 These flakey flatbreads are the perfect companion to Ndengu, a rich Kenyan mung bean curry.
 Although called chapati, it is similar to Indian Laccha Paratha, one of the many cross-cultural influences from the Indian subcontinent that workers brought to Kenya in the 19th century.
-Pair it with Ndengu for a wholesome meal.
+Pair it with Ndengu for a wholesome meal that is traditionally vegan.

 Storage